NethermindEth/Paprika/docs/design.md

           all the pages
 ```

 As fields are located in the same place (`DataPage` wraps `Page` that wraps `byte*`) and all the pages are a size of a `byte*`.
-To implemented the shared functionality, a markup interface `IPage` is used with some extension methods.
+To implement the shared functionality, a markup interface `IPage` is used with some extension methods.
 Again, as pages have the data in the same place they can be cast with the help of `Unsafe`.

 ```csharp
 // The markup interface IPage implemented